Eduardo7881/searchblox-remake/README.md

 The project works, but still needs some polishing to be perfect.
 You can follow development progress and suggest improvements here on GitHub.

+## WARNING:

+The project may be not up to date due to Roblox Updates.

+AND IT WILL STOP WORKING if roblox shutdown's legacy api's.

+So, if that happens, please file a issue with some Roblox API's.
+Thanks for Understanding